chanyadeshani/Group8/README.md

 Embarked = Ports of entry of passengers namely Queenstown(Q), Cherbourg(C), Southampton(S)
 Cabin = Cabin numbers of the passengers

+Understanding the Titanic disaster and specifically what variables might affect the outcome of survival is important.
+Women and children are given preference for lifeboats.
+Class of the pasengers, Age, Sex may be good predictors of survival.
+We’ll start by exploring Sex and Pclass by visualizing the data.
+The Survived column contains values of 0 if the passenger did not survive and 1 if they did, we can segment our data by sex and calculate the mean of this column.

 Libraries imported were Pandas, NumPy, Math, Matplotlib, Seaborn, Sklearn, Collections